-Play Royal Dornoch, an enthralling must play course, for golfers from around the world.
+Play Royal Dornoch, an enthralling must-play golf course, for golfers from around the world.

-Play Nairn, a magical links with real pedigree, stunning views and a tough challenge.
+Play Nairn, a magical links golf course with real pedigree, stunning views and a tough challenge.

-Play Castle Stuart. an outstanding, world class modern links, with visually spectacular scenery and sea views.
+Play Castle Stuart, an outstanding, world-class modern links golf course, with visually spectacular scenery and sea views.

-Enjoy the tradition of St Andrews town and links and play St. Andrews Old course.
+Enjoy the tradition of St Andrews town and links and play the St. Andrews Old Golf Course.

-Play St. Andrews New course, with double greens at the 3rd and 15th holes it features original St Andrews tradition.
+Play St. Andrews New Golf Course, with double greens at the 3rd and 15th holes it features original St Andrews tradition.

 Depart from Glasgow or Edinburgh Airport.

 Deluxe accommodation at the stylish and convenient The Old Course Hotel Golf Resort & Spa overlooking the 17th hole of the world famous Old Course and Kingsmills Hotel a luxury hotel on the outskirts of Inverness.

 6 rounds of golf.
 7 nights twin accommodation close to the course.

 Private driver / guide throughout in luxury mini-coach (price based on 8 sharing)